madrisan/wtmpclean/README.md

 It is highly likely that you will want to customise the installation location to suit your needs, i.e.:

-	autoreconf && ./configure --prefix=/usr
+	autoreconf && ./configure --prefix=/usr/local

-Run `./configure --help` to see a list of available install options.
+Run `./configure --help` to see a list of available options.

-After `./configure` has completed successfully run `make install` and you're done!
+After `./configure` has completed successfully run `sudo make install` and you're done!

 ## Supported Platforms